Lacrymology/states/redis/doc/pillar.rst

 ~~~~~~~~~~~~~~~~

 Set the max number of connected clients at the same time.
 By default
-this limit is set to 10000 clients, however if the Redis server is not
+this limit is set to ``10000`` clients, however if the :doc:`index` server is
-able to configure the process file limit to allow for the specified limit
+not able to configure the process file limit to allow for the specified limit
 the max number of allowed clients is set to the current file limit
 minus 32 (as Redis reserves a few file descriptors for internal uses).